 - Fresh herbs - substitute with dried herbs (oregano, basil, Italian seasoning)

-For another satisfying salad recipe, see this Protein-Packed Quinoa & Kale Salad on my website!
+This Protein-Packed Quinoa & Kale Salad on my website is also very satisfying!

 💡 Top tip

 Roast the chickpeas for even more texture.
-Rub them between layers of a kitchen or paper towel to remove the skins (optional).
+Rub them between the layers of a kitchen or paper towel to remove the skins (optional).
 Toss in olive oil.
 Roast at 400ºF for 15 minutes.
-Broil for an additional 3 minutes, or until golden brown and crispy.
+Then broil for them 3 minutes more, or until golden brown and crispy.

 Typically, the marinade contains a blend of sunflower or olive oil, vinegar, spices, herbs (Italian seasoning), garlic, and onion.